b-lukaszuk/BS_wJ_eng/contents/caesar.md

 sc(s)
 ```

-The function is pretty similar to the previously mentioned, except for the fact
+The function is pretty similar to the one previously mentioned, except for the
-that it returns a dictionary with the alphabet on the outer disc being the keys
+fact that it returns a dictionary with the alphabet on the outer disc being the
-and the letters on the inner disc are its values (compare with
+keys and the letters on the inner disc are its values (compare with
 @fig:codingDiscs2).
 Moreover, the map contains both lower- and upper-case
 characters.